 when and where to find them

-- To spot them, when you're out walking, don't just look straight ahead, but look up and down and side to side, since the vines can grow low on the ground or up the sides and branches of trees.
-Just like in the photos above, at first, it all just looks like a big green mess, but if you look closer, you can find the tell-tale signs of grape leaves.
+To spot them, when you're out walking, don't just look straight ahead, but look up and down and side to side, since the vines can grow low on the ground or up the sides and branches of trees.

-- Most agricultural grape vines, like those that produce beautiful concord grapes, are way too tough and fibrous, so stick to ones that grow wild, or ones that are grown specifically for their leaves.
+Most grape vines that are bred for producing sweet grapes are way too tough and fibrous, so stick to ones that grow wild, or ones that are grown specifically for their leaves.

 preparing fresh grape leaves